rhel-labs/instruqt/rh1-centos-conversion/01-pre-conversion-analysis-for-converting-to-rhel/assignment.md

 Reconnect to the session in the `centos` tab.
 Refresh the `centos` tab until you are reconnected.

 ![refresh](../assets/refreshbutton.png)

+You may now proceed to the next challenge or you may perform the optional step below to re-run the pre-conversion.

 Optional: rerun the the pre-conversion task to check that the conversion can proceed
 ====================================================================================